HouariZegai/HouariZegai/README.md

 ### Houari ZEGAI [![HitCount](http://hits.dwyl.com/HouariZegai/HouariZegai.svg)](http://hits.dwyl.com/HouariZegai/HouariZegai)
 Hey there, I am Houari ZEGAI, 23 years old, a Software Engineer from Algeria.
-I am always interesting about learning and develop myself, and it made me a lifelong learner.
+As an active member of the Google Developer Group (GDG) and Developer student clubs (supported by Google), I gives talks and presentations with my team and others in events and workshops.
 I have a large experience in Java.
 I'm also worked with Spring Boot, Angular and more.
+I am always interesting about learning and develop myself, and it made me a lifelong learner.
-I'm enjoy helping other developers and be an influencer by writing about technology in my social media pages, anwser the developers questions and also make a Youtube tutorials.
+I'm enjoy helping other developers by answer their questions and be an influencer by writing about programming and computer science in general in my social media pages, and also make a Youtube tutorials.
 You can explore some on my public opensource projects in my GitHub profile.

 If you have questions, or you have a project I'm available for freelancing and also I'm looking for a new opportunities,